derUli/ldap_login/README.md

 ### Requirements

 * UliCMS 2017.4 or newer
-* PHP 7 with ldap extension
+* PHP 7.0 or newer with ldap extension
 * LDAP Directory Server (Tested only with OpenLDAP but  other LDAP servers should also work)
 * Basic LDAP knowledge is required